 Experimenting with new ways of data-driven storytelling supports the BBC’s commitment to innovation and helps it connect to younger audiences, a group the BBC desperately needs to reach.
 A remarkable 47% of Gen Zs around the world stay up-to-date with the news via TikTok, while 58% use Instagram – none of which is good news for traditional providers like the BBC.

-Automated story creation also makes it easier to provide personally relevant snippets of information to consumers, something the BBC knows appeals to the time-poor who might not choose to explore a lengthy analysis.
-The result is also highly shareable on social media, which of course only increases its appeal to consumers.
+But automated content creation, and powerful data storytelling make it easier to provide personally relevant snippets of information to consumers, something the BBC knows appeals to the time-poor who might not choose to explore a lengthy analysis.
+The result is also highly shareable on social media, which of course only increases its appeal to younger audiences.